Valley Falls train collision: Incident

 Two trains were scheduled to pass by Valley Falls station on the morning of August 12, 1853.
 Departing southbound from Uxbridge, Massachusetts, at 6:30 a.m. was a special excursion train of eight cars carrying approximately 475 vacationers heading for Providence and ultimately the beaches of Narragansett Bay.
 Meanwhile, a regular northbound passenger train with two cars and approximately 50 passengers departing Providence at 7:20 a.m. was scheduled to stop at Valley Falls on its way to Worcester.
+The northbound train was pressed for time, as another train was scheduled approximately 10 minutes later departing Providence towards Boston.
 The southbound train was several minutes behind schedule, and therefore rushing to cover the distance between Valley Falls and Pawtucket before the northbound train arrived.
 The engineer of the northbound train, who was expecting the southbound train, waited at Pawtucket for five minutes per the timetable plus an additional minute, and then proceeded onto the single track section at a slow speed.
 At approximately 8 a.m., just after rounding a curve, the northbound train was struck by the excursion, which was travelling at an estimated 40 mph.
 The southbound train was severely damaged, with the locomotive and the first passenger car destroyed; the third car telescoped into the second car.
 Damage was also heavy on the northbound train, but its passengers fared far better than those in the excursion.